Teeldinho/places/README.md

 # Places

-Places is a web application for browsing property listings on a map, showcasing modern web technologies and best practices for data fetching, state management, and UI design.
+Places is a web application for browsing large lists of property listings on a map, showcasing modern web technologies and best practices for data fetching, state management, and UI design.
 This project leverages Next.js 15, nuqs, Supabase, and other cutting-edge tools to provide a seamless and efficient user experience.

 ## Project Overview